neuroeddu/Auto-qPCR/README.md

 Python scripts to run the program our found in this repository.

-# To run a local GUI
+# To run a locally
+Local installation:
+Clone this github repository

-1. navigate to the folder 'local-GUI'.
+1. navigate to the folder 'website/Auto-q-pcr-frontend'.
 You must be within the local-GUI folder or the program won't run.
-$ cd local-GUI/
+$ cd website/Auto-q-pcr-frontend/

-$ ls
-application  main.py  requirements.txt  venv
+2. install requirments or create a virtual enviroment.
+--- add instructions -----

-2. in command line type: python main.py  - this will run the program
+3. in command line type: python main.py  - this will run the program
 $ python main.py
  * Serving Flask app "application" (lazy loading)
  * Environment: production